opencomponents/opencomponents.github.io/website/docs/miscellaneous/template-system.md

 ## Introduction

-The template system enable building components with richer client-side libraries other than the currently supported engines (handlebars and jade).
+The template system enable building components with richer client-side libraries.
+Modern OpenComponents uses ES6 templates by default, with support for React, Vue, Svelte, and other frameworks.
+Legacy template engines (handlebars and jade) are still supported for backwards compatibility.
 One of the goal of this API is to make react a first class citizen of OC without having to lock the platform around it but allowing other technologies to be easily swapped in the future if wanted/needed.

 Ideally component creators should only care of handling data in order to provide a viewModel within the dataProvider and build the viewLayer using a specific library/fw (i.e. react).
 The template should hide all the complexity away in order to compile/optimize the client bundle, perform server-side-rendering, and all the related wiring.
 In order to do so, templates have full access over the whole compilation/packaging phase and provide the information needed for clients to consume and handle such components.